Arsalan-Najm/Arsalan-Najm/README.md

-I'm an 18 years old self taught developer from Afghanistan, I like to keep things simple and clean.
-Making responsive designs is on my priority, creativity is something that matters for me.
-I've been always hard working and goal's focused with proven results
+A self-taught and passionate front-end web developer, experienced in building and maintaining responsive websites and web-applications.I mainly focus on learning front-end languages and frameworks, making responsive designs is my priority, creativity is something that matters to me.
+I’ve been always hard working and goal’s focused with proven results.